cgi-paris-fs-comex/udev-angular/README.md

 ### Services

-To use this application, you have to to run the backend server of [Guillaume Gallois](https://github.com/keuss).
+To use this application, you have to to run the backend server.
-You can find his repository [here](https://github.com/keuss/springboot-udev).
+You can find this repository [here](https://github.com/cgi-paris-fs-comex/udev-springboot).

-If you want, to run the correct version of the backend, run the version found in the `no-auth` branch ([here](https://github.com/keuss/springboot-udev/tree/no-auth))
+Make sure you run in from `no-auth` branch.

 If you change the port of the backend server, don't forget to change it also in the `proxy.conf.json` file.